vedranaa/colorsphere/README.md

 ![](https://github.com/vedranaa/colorsphere/raw/main/Figure1.png)

-Colorsphere can be oriented by either perumuting vector coordinates, rotating vectors, or defining a z-direction.
+Sphere colormap (scmap) can be oriented by either perumuting vector coordinates, rotating vectors, or defining a z-direction.
 Check the examples to see how this is accomplished.

 ## Different colorspheres
-Colorsphere module includes 4 different colorspheres. `Uno` is suitable when orientations are predominantly uindirectional, `Duo` is suitable when orientations are predominantly in a plane, `Tre` is suitable when orentations are to be interpeted as being predominantly in x, y or z direction, `Ico` is suitable when there is no predominant orientation.
+Scmap module includes 4 special spere colormaps. `Uno` is suitable when orientations are predominantly uindirectional, `Duo` is suitable when orientations are predominantly in a plane, `Tre` is suitable when orentations are to be interpeted as being predominantly in x, y or z direction, `Ico` is suitable when there is no predominant orientation.
+We also include 2 simpler colormaps: `Inc` which assigns colors based on inclination, and `Azy` which colors azymuth.

 ![](https://github.com/vedranaa/colorsphere/raw/main/Figure2.png)